McSodbrenner/lightweight-mock-server/README.md

 ## Create your own mock environment

 You have to create a file an entrypoint file (default: `./mock-data/api.js`) for your mock definitions.
-This ES6 file has to export a function and gets two parameters passed:
+This file has to export a default function and gets two parameters passed:

 | Parameter | Description
 |-----------|------------